Homemade Dishwashing Detergent Recipe

 I make my own homemade dishwashing liquid to hand wash my dishes.

-It works really well, and I can choose whatever scent I want using various essential oils
+It works really well, and I can choose whatever scent I want using various

 That way I can change it up whenever I get bored with one scent and want a new one.